I strive to be a minimalist when it comes to packing. But let’s face it, that doesn’t always happen.

 It’s also an easy way to tote makeup in your day bag for touch-ups, if that’s your thing.

-I’m partial to train cases, because they are easier to root through, which means I don’t have to take anything out each morning to see what I have.
+I’m partial to train cases, because they are easier to root through, which means I don’t have to take everything out each morning to see what I have.

 Train cases often come with built in organizational features, which is another reason why I prefer them.

-I have my eye on a train case that has 3 tiers: one for brushes, one for flat items like hair accessories, and deeper level for makeup.
+My go-to makeup bag at the moment is a train case that has 3 tiers: one for brushes, one for makeup, and one for toiletries.

-Weekenders are flat, similar to the shape of a packing cube.
-This makes weekender makeup totes a good option for packing cube devotees.
+Weekender toiletry toes are flat, similar to the shape of a packing cube.
+This is what makes weekenders a good option for packing cube devotees.

-They are large enough to hold both makeup and toiletries and are great for longer trips when you might want to carry more than your day-to-day makeup routine.
+They are large enough to hold lots of makeup and toiletries.
+Plus they are great for longer trips when you might want to carry more than your day-to-day makeup routine.

 My day-to-day makeup routine is pretty simple, but I like to switch it up for special events and nights out.